• Skip to primary navigation

 • Heat oven to 350°F.

-• In a large non-stick skillet or saute pan, heat the oil over medium heat.
+• Heat the oil in a large non-stick skillet or saute pan over medium-low heat.
 Add the turkey and sauté, using a spoon to break it into small pieces.
-Cook until the turkey loses it's pink color, then add the onion and carrot.
-Continue to cook until the vegetables are tender, about 5 - 7 minutes.
+Cook until the turkey loses its pink color.

-• Combine the flour, oregano, salt, pepper, and red pepper flakes in a small bowl.
-Sprinkle over the turkey mixture and stir to incorporate it well.
 Stir in the wine; cook until thickened.
 Simmer over low heat for about 4 minutes, stirring occasionally.
-Remove from heat and add ½ of the Parmesan cheese and the ricotta cheese, if using.
+Remove from heat and add ½ of the Parmesan cheese.
 Stir until well blended.
 Allow the mixture to cool.

 Nutrition